 Student normally must have passed LIS650 before taking this course.
-Students must be comfortable with the LIS650 material because this course is a lot more advanced than LIS650.
+Students must be comfortable with the LIS650 material.
+The course contains a lot less material than LIS650.
+But it trains analytical thinking ability further.
 Students who wish to qualify for an exeption should contact the instructor prior to registering.